Spyderisk/.github/profile/README.md

 All of our work is published and maintained under open licenses - software source code, ontologies, domain model database, online training, documentation, and academic papers.
-The Spyderisk Open Project was launched by the University of Southampton, England, but we welcome all collaborators and contributors.
+The Spyderisk Open Project was founded by the University of Southampton, England, but we welcome all collaborators and contributors.

 ## Who is Spyderisk for?

-Spyderisk at present is for people who are familiar with the field of risk assessment, such as risk researchers, academics, ethicists or policymakers.
+Spyderisk at present in 2024 is for people who are familiar with the field of risk assessment, such as risk researchers, academics, ethicists or policymakers.

 Focus areas of the Spyderisk Open Project are: